TaDaa/vimade/README.md

         link = {},
         groupdiff = true, -- links diffs so that they style together groupscrollbind = false, -- link scrollbound windows so that they style together.
         -- enable to bind to FocusGained and FocusLost events.
 This allows fading inactive -- tmux panes.
         enablefocusfading = false,
+        -- Time in milliseconds before re-checking windows.
+This is only used when usecursorhold -- is set to false.
+        checkinterval = 1000,
+        -- enables cursorhold event instead of using an async timer.
+This may make Vimade -- feel more performant in some scenarios.
+See h:updatetime. usecursorhold = false,
         -- when nohlcheck is disabled the highlight tree will always be recomputed.
 You may -- want to disable this if you have a plugin that creates dynamic highlights in -- inactive windows.
 99% of the time you shouldn't need to change this value.